Mango fly’s are pesky parasites – put a stop to them before they start a nursery underneath your or your pet’s skin! Read more about Mango Fly Worms.

 Canine-Focus: Mango Worms in Dogs Treatment

-For complete treatment of mango worms in dogs, ask your vet to prescribe a product that prevents fly larvae infestations.
+For a complete treatment of mango worms in dogs, ask your vet to prescribe a product that prevents fly larvae infestations.
 If your pup has a substantial infection, enquire about a dip or shampoo (containing chlorhexidine) to combat the bacterial load on their skin.

 When to Take Your Mango Fly Infestation to the Doctor